mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 1. Handle the issue itself, e.g. by implementing a fix, answering a question.
 2. Hand off the issue to the appropriate team or person.

 The **SET Backup** is usually an engineer from one of the engineering teams.
-In case thet SET Primary is not available or unresponsive, the back-up temporarily takes over.
+In the case that the SET Primary is not available or unresponsive, the SET backup temporarily takes over.
 In certain situations it may also be required for the primary to ask for help to the backup.

 ## Workflow